 A variation to the dealer market is the OTC market.
 OTC stands for ‘Over the Counter’ market.
 The concept came into existence during the early 1920’s period through Wall Street trading, which implied the prevalence of an unorganized system of dealers who conducted trades via networks.
 Stock shops existed to buy and sell shares over-the-counter.
 In other words, these were unlisted stocks which were sold privately.

 Over time, the notion of OTC underwent a change.
-These days the over-the-counter denotes those stocks which are not traded over NYSE, NASDAQ or American Stock Exchange (AMEX).
+These days the over-the-counter denotes those stocks which are not traded on NYSE, NASDAQ or American Stock Exchange (AMEX).
 The over-the-counter implies those stocks which are traded on the pink sheets or on over-the-counter bulletin boards (OTCBB).
 Pink sheets are a name given to the daily list of stocks published with ask and bid prices by the National Quotation Bureau.
-The OTCBB service is offered by the National Association of Securities Dealers (NASD) which accurately displays the last sale prices, real time quotations and other volume information of over-the-counter securities.
+The OTCBB service is offered by the National Association of Securities Dealers (NASD) which accurately displays the last sale prices, real-time quotations and other volume information of over-the-counter securities.

 I hope the article clarified and made you understand the concepts of primary and secondary markets.
 Now you know the importance of both primary and secondary markets.